 Royal wedding between crown prince William and Kate Middleton.

-Fortunately, the church has never been seriously injured in any war - there is a visible hole in the church retained as a memory of the London bombings.
+Fortunately, the church has never been seriously damaged in any war - there is a visible hole in the church retained as a memory of the London bombings.

 |